WebAssembly/spec/proposals/gc/MVP.md

 * Enable `i31` as a type definition.

-* Should reference types be generalised to *unions*, e.g., of the form `(ref null? i31? data? func? extern? $t?)`?
+* Should reference types be generalised to *unions*, e.g., of the form `(ref null? i31? struct? array? func? extern? $t?)`?
 Perhaps even allowing multiple concrete types?

-* Provide a way to make data types non-eq, especially immutable ones?
+* Provide a way to make aggregate types non-eq, especially immutable ones?